Breaking an executable file

 Number of program headers: 14

-Let’s start with the program headers.
+So, yes, let’s start with it.
 Our first task is to open the copy, seek to 56, write two zero bytes over the count, then ask readelf whether it really went to zero:

 Number of program headers: 0